"A flashy feature that has limited usability for victory."

 Later it turned out that the guidance system design was basically pretty sound — the missiles lack of accuracy were largely the result of the deliberate sabotage of the concentration camp prisoners that built them.
 Boris Chertok, a Soviet rocket scientist and influential chronicler of the Space Race, who worked at their Mittelwerke production site shortly after the war, noted that the workers learned to make the unreliable solders and other parts that looked and worked fine on the initial inspection, but basically shook themselves apart due to stresses and vibrations during the flight.
 Another issue was that the German spy network in Britain had all been converted to double agents by the British, so when V-2s would land accurately, they would often send back false reports to Germany that the missiles weren't aimed far enough, causing the Germans to "correct" the problem and end up overshooting.

 Another problem was the decision to steer the missile by the "gas rudders" — graphite vanes placed into the nozzle that directed the exhaust flow.
 These were fragile and unreliable all by themselves, and were quickly replaced by vernier engines of pivoting (gimballing in the engineering parlance) the whole combustion chamber and nozzle assembly together both on the Soviet and the American designs.
-It turned out that while looking incredibly complex and wasteful on the outside, both those methods were much more practical than basically sticking a rudder into the roaring inferno of the rocket exhaust.

 As if all this wasn't enough, the V-2 was intended as "Vengeance" for Allied bombing and so it was fired primarily at London, rather than at the Western Allied beachheads in France, which were often chock-full of vulnerable supplies.

 The V-2's big brother, the A9 - which, fortunately, never left the planning stage, though it did come worryingly close to actually being prototyped - was much bigger, and intended to strike the US after an intercontinental flight.
 It would have been so expensive as to make the V-2 look like a bottle rocket in comparison, especially as it would have required an even more massive booster stage to get the required range.
 Such a booster, the A10, would have used six V-2 engines.
 The engineers realized that if they couldn't get precise targeting from V-2s there was no way it could be achieved over such long distances, so it was decided that the second stage would be manned.
 The pilot, had he managed to eject, wouldn't have had much of a chance, as he'd be parachuting into enemy territory.
-The Nazis even built test sites for this behemoth, but none was ever produced.
+The Nazis even built test sites for this behemoth, but none were ever produced.